 Data were weighted to take account of the fact that not all households or individuals have the same probability of selection for the survey.
 For example, adults living in large households have a lower selection probability than adults who live alone.
 Weighting was also used to correct the over-sampling of rural addresses.
-Differences between responding and non-responding households were taken into account using information from the census about the area of the address as well as interviewer observations about participating and non-participating addresses.
+Differences between responding and non-responding households were taken into account using a combination of geographic variables (urban/rural, SIMD etc) and interviewer observations about participating and non-participating addresses.
 Finally, the weights were adjusted to ensure that the weighted data matched the age-sex profile of the Scottish population (based on mid-year estimates from the National Records of Scotland).

-6. Analysis variables
+7. Analysis variables